rag594/rag594.github.io/content/spring-transactional-annotation.md

 ## How does Springs **@Transactional** Works ?

-Springs **@Transactional** simply creates a database transaction for bunch of stuff inside the method annotaed with it. **@Transactional** uses proxy objects to wrap up the business logic inside inside transactions.
+Springs **@Transactional** simply creates a database transaction for bunch of stuff inside the method annotated with it. **@Transactional** uses proxy objects to wrap up the business logic inside transactions.

-Lets consider an example to understand.We have UserService which in turn uses UserRepository to persist.
+Lets consider an example to understand.We have `UserService` which in turn uses `UserRepository` to persist.

 ```java
 // UserService.java